 If the inside is completely filthy, then that could be your problem.
 Clean the board the best you can with isopropyl alcohol and a cotton swab paying close attention to the metal pins at the bottom of the cartridge.
 If they are very grimy you can use an artist’s eraser to gently rub up and down along the pins.
 9 times out of ten this will fix the garbled text or back bar instead of the Nintendo Logo on startup.

 If this doesn’t help, then you can also try to clean out the Game Boy’s cartridge slot.
 This can be done using a cotton swab or an old t-shirt covered in a small amount of isopropyl alcohol.
 You can use an old store card to simulate a cart being inserted.
-Another option is to pick up an officially licensed cleaning kit by Nintendo.

 This black bar or jumbled text means the Game Boy is having a really hard time reading the game data and the game won’t initialize in the bootrom.
 It runs the code against what is stored in the BIOS ROM and if it matches it boots the game and if it doesn’t the game won’t boot.